Axeos/verify_jar/README.md

 are provided in the LICENSE file.

-As the code is inspired by the __jarsigner__ utility sources from the JDK, us distributed by Oracle, under the same license, some minor fragments of the code may be the same, so Oracle copyright may also apply.
+As the code is inspired by the __jarsigner__ utility sources from the JDK, as distributed by Oracle, under the same license, some minor fragments of the code may be the same, so Oracle copyright may also apply.